gotonulldotcom/gotonulldotcom/lorem.md

 <pre><code>from django.contrib import admin

-from .models import MicrositeProvider, GroupMicrositeProvider, Microsite  # this is a really long line that should wrap
+from .models import MicrositeProvider, GroupMicrositeProvider, GroupMicrositeProvider2  # this is a really long line that should wrap

 admin.site.register(MicrositeProvider)